openvinotoolkit/model_api/model_api/python/openvino/model_api/adapters/onnx_adapter.md

 ## Limitations

-- Although `ONNXRuntimeAdapter` doesn't use OpenVINO directly, OV should be installed, because Model API depends on ot at the low level.
+- Although `ONNXRuntimeAdapter` doesn't use OpenVINO directly, OV should be installed, because Model API depends on it at the low level.
 - Model reshape is not supported, and input shape should be define in the model (excluding batch dimension) to perform shape inference and parse model outputs successfully.
 - `model.load()` method does nothing, model is loaded in the constructor of `ONNXRuntimeAdapter`.